Unsung Heroes of Rock 'n' Roll

 “Too often, American music history is the history of the ones who ‘made it.’
 ‘Unsung Heroes’ integrates some of the missing pieces into that history, revealing a fuller, more accurate account of the seminal role Louisiana played to the public.”

-Many panelists and interviewees from the Stomp conference toured the exhibit between sessions.
-Classie Ballou, Dave Bartholomew and Cosimo Matassa were among those who were able to locate their names and albums on the walls – in the famously modest Matassa's case, it was a whole wall dedicated to the achievements of his world-changing studio.
+Many panelists and interviewees from the Stomp 2009 Music Conference toured the exhibit between sessions.
+Classie Ballou, Dave Bartholomew and Cosimo Matassa were among those who were able to locate their names and albums on the walls – in the famously modest Matassa’s case, it was a whole wall dedicated to the achievements of his world-changing studio.

 “Unsung Heroes” takes visitors inside the record collections, photo albums and memories of the Ponderosa Stomp’s brain trust, including founder Dr. Ike, historian John Broven, and former Louisiana Hayride engineer Bob Sullivan.